Mold, odors, structural damage, damage to your belongings–these are just a few of the problems a leaky basement can cause to your Apex home.

 Schedule a Consultation with an Apex Basement Waterproofing Specialist

 Contact us with any questions about our Dual Pressure Relief system and how it can help protect your basement and home.
-We are glad to provide free, no-obligation estimates and dedicated to helping you choose the best solution for your Apex home.
+We are glad to provide, no-obligation estimates and dedicated to helping you choose the best solution for your Apex home.

 All work is performed by Crawl Space and Basement Technologies trained technicians and each project comes with a Lifetime Warranty.
 All of our work is fully licensed and insured.